Bernardtm/api-golang/README.md

 [ ] Email test server in docker-compose (eg. mailslurper)

 [x] Vertical slicing architecture - organize folders by domain not by function

+[ ] Use http client with cancel feature in address request?